nlsandler/c-compiler-implementations/README.md

 * [asibahi/trjm](https://github.com/asibahi/trjm/) - Lexer and Parser written using parser combinator library `nom` and `nom-language`, but otherwise faithful to the book.
 As of Mar 16 it is up to chapter 13 (doubles), including extra features.

+* [oddsoc/EdgehammerC](https://github.com/oddsoc/EdgehammerC/) - An in-development implementation supporting all features through chapter 11 (including extra-credit), with commits corresponding to each completed chapter.
+It closely follows *Writing a C Compiler*, with some deviations in implementation details.

 ## Zig

 * [asibahi/paella](https://github.com/asibahi/paella) - Straightforward implementation in Zig 0.14.0, with some ideas from the Zig compiler itself.
 Currently halfway to chapter 5 (variables).